 Post-doctoral Research Associates

-The Center for Health and Wellbeing (CHW), part of the Woodrow Wilson School, invites outstanding researchers to apply for appointments as Post-doctoral Research Associates for the 2014-2015 academic year.
+The Center for Health and Wellbeing (CHW), part of the Woodrow Wilson School, invites outstanding researchers to apply for appointments as Post-doctoral Research Associates for a 12-month position starting September 1, 2015.

 CHW supports research on the multiple aspects of health and wellbeing in both developed and developing countries.
 Applications are welcome from researchers in a variety of disciplines, including medicine, psychology, biology, epidemiology, economics, sociology, and related social science disciplines.